 Shell extension that automatically loads and unloads environment variables based on current directory

-direnv is a shell extension that automatically manages environment variables based on the current working directory.
-It checks for .envrc files in the current and parent directories before each shell prompt, loading exported variables into the current shell session when entering a directory and unloading them when exiting.
+direnv is a shell extension that automatically manages environment variables based on your current directory.
+It monitors for .envrc files in the current and parent directories, loading their exported variables when you enter a directory and unloading them when you leave.